Skip to main content

 -H "Authorization: Bearer $SCRIP_API_KEY"

-Retry a Failed Delivery
+Resend a Delivery

-curl -X POST https://api.scrip.dev/v1/webhook-deliveries/{id}/retry \
+curl -X POST https://api.scrip.dev/v1/webhook-deliveries/{id}/resend \

 -H "Authorization: Bearer $SCRIP_API_KEY"